TheNerdful8/Lecture2Gether/README.md

 ```

 ## Configuration
-There are two main ways of configuring the application.
+There are two main ways of configuring the application: Frontend and backend.
 While the defaults were chosen in such a way that they work in a development environment
 (the docker container has different [ones](./docker/settings.json)) they might need change in a production setup.